UTKARSH007d/enterprise-ai-kms/README.md

 - Admin
 - Employee

-Access to administrative functionality is restricted according to the user's role.
+Administrative functionality is restricted according to user permissions.

 ---

 ### 2. Department-Based Access Control

-Documents can be associated with specific departments.
+Documents can be associated with specific departments or marked as company-wide.

 Employees can access: